vadevelopments/vadevelopments/README.md

 # Hi 👋, I'm **Aldrin**.
-Passionate in building e-commerce web apps isong Laravel.
+>Passionate in building e-commerce web apps using Laravel.

 ## **Full Stack Web Developer || Virtual Assistant**

 ##About Me
-Exceptionally creative and dependable Entry Level Web Developer with a stellar customer service record and superb work ethic.
+>Exceptionally creative and dependable Entry Level Web Developer with a stellar customer service record and superb work ethic.
 Aiming to develop an ecommerce webapp, customer web portal, and documentary launch website.
 Passionate about software architecture and cloud computing.

 ##Languages and Tools
 -HTML